NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

         focused_windows = []
         try:
             # For some reason is_focused may return False, when a Window is definitely in fact the focused window!
-            # And there's no good solution to this when mutliple Viewport-1 instances are open; so you just have to
+            # And there's no good solution to this when multiple Viewport-1 instances are open; so you just have to
             # operate on all Viewports for a given usd_context.
             import omni.kit.viewport_legacy as vp